shrayasr/moob/README.md

 ```

 ###Features
 I'm too bored to write it in here , just go see [his wiki](https://github.com/holman/boom/wiki/Commands) .
-All those commands are going to be supported (including the copy to shell , though currently on OSX only)
+All those commands are going to be supported.

-###Moar
-I tried to do this as a 45 minute hackathon but turns out there is more than meets the eye .
-This needs a whole lot of thinking to build .
-Hoping it'll be done by this weekend :) Keep an eye out.
-Cheers !
+Copy to shell supported out of the box with OXS but needs `xclip` or `xsel` to be installed otherwise